Care Services in the Greater Pittsburgh Area

 Home care services from St. Barnabas are administered by skilled registered nurses who plan and direct care under the guidance of the patient’s physician.
 We also work closely with insurance companies to arrange payment for home care services.
 For more information, call our home care team at 724-444-5502.

-Caring for patients with Alzheimer’s disease and other forms of dementia, these services are rooted in a person-focused approach and utilize therapeutic programs, one-on-one activities, and more to encourage engagement.
+Memory care and caring for patients with Alzheimer’s disease and other forms of dementia, these services are rooted in a person-focused approach and utilize therapeutic programs, one-on-one activities, and more to encourage engagement.
 Security is also top of mind, which is why St. Barnabas utilizes a modern alert system to prevent unsupervised, potentially harmful actions.

 Looking for resources and an understanding environment?
 Learn more about the dementia support groups at St. Barnabas.